|

 In other words, though this material is disturbing, we cannot

-Jews have been allies to Poles in combating generalizations
+Jews have been allies to Poles in combating generalizations, and many

 non-Jews have trafficked in stereotypes of Poles.
 We must regretfully admit the